Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Theory

 \subsection{Derivation of exPOT for periodic systems}

 In this section, we derive the formalism on which we base our interpretation of photoelectron spectroscopy in terms of exciton wave functions and under the following conditions.
-First, we assume that the optical excitation (i.e. the pump pulse) is weak, such that we stay in the linear regime and well below the exciton Mott transition threshold, and that the pump pulse is long enough to minimize energy broadening.
+First, we assume that the optical excitation (i.e. the pump pulse) is weak, such that we stay in the linear regime and well below the exciton Mott transition threshold.
+Moreover, the pump pulse is considered to be long enough to minimize energy broadening.
 Second, we assume that the probe pulse interacts with the system only after the pump pulse has ended.
-This ensures the preparation of a coherent exciton~\cite{Sangalli2018,Marini2022} and avoids energy streaking effects in the \gls{tarpes} spectrum induced by the pump.
-Third, we assume a sufficiently long probe time window to achieve adequate energy resolution in the photoelectron spectra.
+This ensures the preparation of a relaxed exciton~\cite{Sangalli2018,Marini2022} and avoids energy streaking effects in the trARPES spectrum induced by the pump field.

-Assuming a finite band gap, we model the system's excited state using a correlated electron-hole wavefunction, expressed in terms of single-particle Bloch states as the basis set.
-To distinguish between electron and hole states, we write the valence states as $\phi_{v, \ve q}(\ve r)$, with $v$ denoting the band index and $\ve q$ the crystal momentum.
-Similarly, conduction states are written as $\xi_{c, \ve q}(\ve r)$.
-With these single particle basis sets and assuming the \gls{tda}, we can write the $m$-th exciton wave function, $|m,\ve Q\rangle$, in terms of electron- and hole coordinates, $\ve r_e$ and $\ve r_h$ respectively~\cite{Rohlfing2000a}:
+We consider systems with a finite band gap and model the system's excited state using a correlated electron-hole wave function, expressed in terms of single-particle Bloch states as the basis set.
+To distinguish between electron and hole states, we write the valence state wave functions as $\phi_{v, \ve q}(\ve r)$, with $v$ denoting the band index and $\ve q$ the crystal momentum.
+Similarly, conduction state wave functions are written as $\xi_{c, \ve q}(\ve r)$.
+With these single particle basis sets and employing the Tamm-Dancoff approximation (TDA), we can write the $m$-th exciton wave function, $\Psi^{(m, \ve Q)}(\ve r_h, \ve r_e)$, in terms of electron- and hole coordinates, $\ve r_e$ and $\ve r_h$ respectively~\cite{Rohlfing2000a}:

-In this expression, $\ve Q$ represents the center-of-mass momentum of the exciton, and $X_{v, c, \ve q}^{(m, \ve Q)}$ are the elements of the transition density matrix, which encode the exciton character and oscillator strength.
-These eigenstates arise from the \gls{bse} Hamiltonian or the Casida equation.
-The $m$-th excitation energy is further written as $\Omega^{(m, \ve Q)}$.
-In the language of second quantization, such exciton states may also be written as
+In this expression, $\ve Q$ represents the center-of-mass momentum of the exciton, and $X_{v, c, \ve q}^{(m, \ve Q)}$ encode the exciton character.
+They are the elements of the transition density matrix, which we obtain as eigenstates from the BSE Hamiltonian, with the corresponding excitation energies denoted as $\Omega^{(m, \ve Q)}$.
+In the language of second quantization, the excitonic state may also be written as

 Here, $\hat{a}_{v, \ve q}$ annihilates an electron with crystal momentum $\ve q$ in the valence band $v$ (or creates a hole) in the ground state $|\Psi_{0}^N\rangle$, and $\hat{a}_{c, \ve q+\ve Q}^{\dagger}$ creates an electron in the conduction band $c$ with momentum $\ve q+\ve Q$.